SiliconLabs/matter_extension/slc/sample-app/thermostat/README.md

 -   _Pressed and hold for 6 s_ : Initiates the factory reset of the device.
 Releasing the button within the 6-second window cancels the factory reset procedure. **LEDs** blink in unison when the factory reset procedure is initiated.

+## Enabling LCD and LEDs in a Project

+If an LCD is supported by the board but not enabled in a project it can be enabled in Studio by installing the _Display_ component under _Silicon Labs Matter->Matter->Platform->Display_

+To enable the QR Code install the _QR Code_ component under _Silicon Labs Matter->Matter->Platform->QR Code_.
+(All the dependencies including LCD are installed automatically, there is no need to explicitly install the _Display_ component in this case.)

+If LEDs are supported by the board but not enabled in a project they can be enabled as follows:
+-   Install instances (led0 and led1) of the _Simple LED_ component under _Platform->Driver->LED->Simple LED_
+-   Install the WSTK LED Support component under _Silicon Labs Matter->Matter->Platform->WSTK LED Support_

 ## Provision and Control

 You can provision and control the Matter device using the python controller, Chip tool standalone, Android, iOS app or the Matter Hub provided by Silicon Labs.
-More information on using the Matter Hub can be found in the online Matter documentation here: [Silicon Labs Matter Documentation](https://docs.silabs.com/matter/1.0.1/matter-thread/demo-overview)
+More information on using the Matter Hub can be found in the online Matter documentation here: [Silicon Labs Matter Documentation](https://docs.silabs.com/matter/1.0.3/matter-thread/demo-overview)

 The pre-built chip-tool instance ships with the Matter Hub image which is available from Silicon Labs here: [Silicon Labs Matter Hub](https://www.silabs.com/documents/public/software/SilabsMatterPi.zip)